 Do not send supporting documents with your application (i.e.: copies of your ID-Card, educational certificates, evidence of previous professional experience etc).
-Candidates invited for interview will be requested to present for verification all original documents supporting every educational achievement and work experience they have referred to in the application.
+Candidates invited for an interview will be requested to present for verification all original documents supporting every educational achievement and work experience they have referred to in the application.

 Data protection policy

-The Satcen collects and processes all personal data in accordance with the provisions of Regulation (EU) No 2018/1725 of the European Parliament and of the Council of 23 Oober 2018 on the protection of individuals with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC (the ‘EU Data Protection Regulation’)..
+The Satcen collects and processes all personal data in accordance with the provisions of Regulation (EU) No 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of individuals with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC (the ‘EU Data Protection Regulation’).

-Although you can browse through SatCen web pages without giving any information about yourself, in some cases, personal information is required in order to apply to a vacancy notice.
-The purpose of processing of the data you submit is to manage your application(s) in view of a possible pre-selection and recruitment at the Agency.
+Although you can browse through SatCen web pages without giving any information about yourself, in some cases, personal information is required in order to apply for a vacancy notice.
+The purpose of the processing of the data you submit is to manage your application(s) in view of a possible pre-selection and recruitment at the Agency.

 It shall be processed solely for the purposes of the recruitment exercise.
-Should the Applicant have any queries concerning the processing of his/her personal data, these can be addressed to the delegated controller of the data in Human Resources or to the Data Protection Officer at following e-mail: firstname.lastname@example.org
+Should the Applicant have any queries concerning the processing of his/her personal data, these can be addressed to the delegated controller of the data in Human Resources or to the Data Protection Officer at the following e-mail: email@example.com

 The European Union Satellite Centre does not use any cookies.